THE POWER OF CRAFTSMANSHIP: HOW TO MAKE A GARMENT FROM OLD JEANS

 Also having lots of old jeans in your house, oldies from you and your homies?
 You might consider transforming them into a new unique item with still the feel of vintage!
-For instance, this lovely skirt with a divided zipper in front is very easy to make!
+For instance, this lovely skirt with a divided zipper in front or a small backpack are very easy to make!

 Experience level: